triSYCL/sycl/README.md

 It also showcases the requirements to get the project and examples running with the Intel OpenCL runtime or other back-ends.

 This fork of the project can be compiled the same way and used in conjunction with the normal compiler commands as demonstrated.
-However, the software requirements for Xilinx FPGA compilation and the compiler invocation are not the same and are documented elsewhere.
+However, the software requirements for AMD/Xilinx FPGA compilation and the compiler invocation are not the same and are documented elsewhere.

 ## License